Enabling Homomorphically Encrypted Inference for Large DNN Models

 \subsubsection{Analysis with Paraver}

-We have used Extrae~\cite{EXTRAE} to generate Paraver traces for the application performance analysis.
-Since HE-Transformer exploits parallelism through OpenMP~\cite{dagum1998openmp} to deploy the most time-consuming parts of the library, we benefit from the Extrae abilities to automatically instrument this runtime to monitor the application behavior.
-We have additionally instrumented manually a number of functions of interest, such as: convolution, multiplication, reshape, etc. We use Paraver to correlate the instrumented (both manually and automatically) functions in HE-Transformer with several performance metrics, including CPU hardware counters that were collected with PAPI~\cite{PAPI}.
+Since HE-Transformer exploits parallelism through OpenMP\cite{dagum1998openmp} to deploy the most time-consuming parts of the library, we benefit from the Extrae abilities to automatically instrument this runtime to monitor the application behavior.
+We have additionally instrumented manually a number of functions of interest, such as: convolution, multiplication, reshape, etc. We correlate with Paraver the instrumented functions in HE-Transformer with several performance metrics, including CPU hardware counters.
 We have collected the following performance counters to analyze the performance of the Intel Optane PMem in Memory Mode:

 \begin{itemize} \item MEM\_LOAD\_RETIRED.LOCAL\_PMM: Retired load instructions with local persistent memory as the data source and the data request missing L3 and DRAM cache. \item MEM\_LOAD\_L3\_MISS\_RETIRED.REMOTE\_PMM: Retired load instructions with remote persistent memory as the data source and the data request missing L3 and DRAM cache. \item MEM\_LOAD\_L3\_MISS\_RETIRED.LOCAL\_DRAM: Retired load instructions whose data sources missed L3 but were serviced from local DRAM. \item MEM\_LOAD\_L3\_MISS\_RETIRED.REMOTE\_DRAM: Retired load instructions whose data sources missed L3 but were serviced from remote DRAM. \end{itemize}